Journal of Multidisciplinary Academic and Practice Studies

 The effect of FDI Net Inflow on the GDP growth rate: 1990-2021

-Juridical analysis of the authority of judges to decide sentencing cases in the perspective of proportionality and the principle of justice
+Juridical analysis of the authority of judges to decide on sentencing cases from the perspective of proportionality and the principle of justice